In some cases, the server creates internal temporary tables while processing statements. Users have no direct control over when this occurs.

 to an on-disk table.
 The maximum size for in-memory temporary

-tables is the minimum of the
+tables is determined from whichever of the values of

+smaller.
 This differs from

-such tables, only the
+TABLE: For such tables, only the

 variable determines how large the table is permitted to grow